tundish/blathnaid/blathnaid/book/chapters.rst

 Krol needed no second invitation, and drank the beer gratefully.
 Then he set the dish down again, and went back to the Trivet, which was there on the floor.
-And he indicated one of the spokes and said, “Do you know what this one is?,” and of course Jack did not.
+And he indicated one of the spokes and said, “Do you know what this one is?” and of course Jack did not.
 “This one stands for **Sensitivity** ,” said Krol.
 He paused for a moment, trying not to stumble over his words.
 “Sensitivity.
 Try to train that.
 It can be cultivated, can sensitivity.”